microsoft/pxt-common-packages/libs/multiplayer/docs/reference/multiplayer/multiplayer-state.md

 }
 ```

-In blocks, a sprite kind identifier is used to make a sprite kind item that can be assigned to a variable or used as a parameter:
+In blocks, a multiplayer state kind identifier is used to make a state kind item that can be assigned to a variable or used as a parameter:

 ```block
 let lifeState = MultiplayerState.life